agdobrynin/docs.kaspi.di-container/README.md

-# docs.di-container.github.io
+# DiContainer

-Documentation for the "kaspi/di-container" package
+"Kaspi/di-container" is a dependency injection container for PHP >= 8.1 that implements the [PSR-11 recommendation](https://www.php-fig.org/psr/psr-11/).